alan-turing-institute/data-safe-haven/docs/roles/system_deployer/deploy_sre.md

 ## :seedling: Prerequisites

-+ An SHM environment that has already been deployed in Azure - follow the [Safe Haven Management (SHM) deployment guide](how-to-deploy-shm.md) if you have not done so already.
++ An SHM environment that has already been deployed in Azure - follow the {ref}`Safe Haven Management (SHM) deployment guide <deploy_shm>` if you have not done so already.
 + An Azure subscription with sufficient credits to build the SRE.
   + :notebook: Our convention is to name these `Turing SRE - <SRE ID> (SHM <SHM ID>)`
   + :information_source: We recommend allowing at least **$1,000** in Azure credits for setting up each SRE